ramsey/php-library-starter-kit/CONTRIBUTING.md

 [issues][] or active [pull requests][] first to see if the feature is already being worked on.
 If not, feel free to submit an issue first, asking whether the feature is beneficial to the project.
 This will save you from doing a lot of development work only to have your feature rejected.
-I don't enjoy rejecting your hard work, but some features just don't fit with the goals of the project.
+We don't enjoy rejecting your hard work, but some features don't fit with the goals of the project.

 When you do begin working on your feature, here are some guidelines to consider:

 * Your pull request description should clearly detail the changes you have made.
-  I will use this description to update the CHANGELOG.
-If there is no description or it does not adequately describe your feature, I will ask you to update the description.
+  We will use this description to update the CHANGELOG.
+If there is no description or it does not adequately describe your feature, we may ask you to update the description.
 * ramsey/php-library-skeleton follows the **[PSR-12 coding standard][psr-12]**.
 Please
   ensure your code does, too.